Azalea Street Redevelopment Project

 The project is made possible by the City of Hinesville with assistance from the U.S. Department of Housing and Urban Development (HUD) and the Georgia Department of Community Affairs (DCA).
 The Project consists of three phases to methodically transform the downtown neighborhood into a sustainable, viable and family-oriented community.

 Phase I is complete and contains seven single-family homes and 12 townhouses.
 The newly-constructed homes were made available to owners of properties in Phase II and the townhomes were sold to those who qualified for the Georgia Dream Homeownership Program offered through DCA.

-Phase II contains 12 new single-family homes, and focuses on relocating those persons living in Phase III to new homes in Phase II.
-Thus far, 10 single-family homes have been completed, with the remaining two homes expected to be available to the general public on the open market by January 2020.
+Phase II contains 12 single-family homes; ten units relocated persons living in Phase III to new homes in Phase II and two were made available to the general public.

 - HUD Community Development Block Grant Success Story

 - Georgia Downtown Association Award of Excellence –“Best Problem Solving”